-gross operating revenue, if any.
-(4) (2) (1) \$ Bil.
+gross operating revenue, it any.
+4.1 (2) (1) \$ Bil.
 Mil.
 Thous.
 Dols.
-17 Enter code of industry with largest sales 1 2 000 1165 Enter code of industry with 2nd largest sales 1 2 000 19 Enter code of industry with 3rd largest sales 1 2 000 1167 1 2 2 000 21 Sales not accounted for above - Items 17 through 20 must all have entries if amounts are entered in this item 000 22 Total sales or gross operating revenues (excluding sales taxes) - Sum of items 17 through 21, 1 2 column 2 000
+17 Enter code of industry with largest sales 1 2 000 1165 Enter code of industry with 2nd largest sales 1 2 000 19 Enter code of industry with 3rd largest sales 1 2 000 20 Enter code of industry with 4th largest sales 1 2 000 21 Sales not accounted for above - Items 17 through 20 must all have entries if amounts are entered in this item 2 22 Total sales or gross operating revenues (excluding sales taxes) - Sum of items 17 through 21, 1 2 000 column 2 000

-Section B - OTHER FINANCIAL AND OPERATING DATA FOR FY 2018 lil.
-Thous .
+Section B - OTHER FINANCIAL AND OPERATING DATA FOR FY 2019 \$ Bil.
+Mil. .
+Thous.
 Dols.
-2159 1 23 Net income (loss) - after provision for U.S. Federal, state, and local income taxes 000 24 Employee compensation - Base compensation on payroll records.
-Employee compensation must cover compensation charged as an expense on the income statement, charged to inventories, or capitalized during the reporting period.
+Net income (loss) - after provision for U.S. Federal, state, and local income taxes 000 Employee compensation - Base compensation on payroll records.
+Employee compensation must cover compensation charged as an expense on the income statement, charged to inventories, or capitalized during reporting period.
 INCLUDE wages and salaries and employee benefit plans.
-EXCLUDE compensation related to activities of a prior period, such as compensation capitalized or charged to inventories in prior periods.
-EXCLUDE compensation of contract workers and other workers not carried on the payroll of this U.S. affiliate.
-See instruction 24 on page 20 3 1 000 25 Research and development (R&D) performed BY the U.S. affiliate - INCLUDE all costs incurred in performing R&D, including depreciation, amortization, wages and salaries, taxes, materials and supplies, overhead - whether or not allocated to others - and all other indirect costs.
-EXCLUDE the cost of R&D funded by the U.S. affiliate but performed by others.
-See instruction 25 on page 20.
-3 1 000 26 Expenditures for land and other property, plant, and equipment - INCLUDE all purchases by, or transfers (at net book value) to, the U.S. affiliate of land, mineral and timber rights, and other property, plant and equipment.
-Also INCLUDE capitalized and expensed exploration and development expenditures.
-EXCLUDE expenditures made in prior years that are reclassified in the current year.
+EXCLUDE compensation relate activities of a prior period, such as compensation capitalized or charged to inventories in prior periods.
+EXCL compensation of contract workers and other workers not carried on the payroll of this U.S. affiliate.
+See instruction of page 20. d to UDE 1 000 Research and development (R&D) performed BY the U.S. affiliate - INCLUDE all costs incurred in performed R&D, including depreciation, amortization, wages and salaries, taxes, materials and supplies, overhead - wor not allocated to others - and all other indirect costs.
+EXCLUDE the cost of R&D funded by the U.S. affiliate performed by others.
+See instruction 25 on page 20 hether 1 000 Expenditures for land and other property, plant, and equipment - INCLUDE all purchases by, or transference to book value) to, the U.S. affiliate of land, mineral and timber rights, and other property, plant and equipmer INCLUDE capitalized and expensed exploration and development expenditures.
+EXCLUDE expenditures materially represented in the current year.
 Also EXCLUDE land and other property, plant, and equipment obtained through the acquisition of or merger with another company during the year.
-DO NOT net out sales and other dispositions of property, plant, and equipment from the expenditures reported in this item 000 23 000 27 Gross book value of all land and other property, plant, and equipment at close of FY 2018 000 25 BEA USE ONLY 1/ BEA USE ONLY
+DO NOT net out sales a other dispositions of property, plant, and equipment from the expenditures reported in this item nt.
+Also de in ment and 000 27 Gross book value of all land and other property, plant, and equipment at close of FY 2019 2397 000 2597 USE ONLY